openSUSE/news-o-o/_posts/2008-03-26-opensuse-weekly-news-issue-15.markdown

-Huge thanks to Jan-Simon MÃ¶ller and Stephan Binner for preparing the issue!
+Huge thanks to Jan-Simon Möller and Stephan Binner for preparing the issue!